Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Non-adaptive Algorithms with Jamming

-\begin{proof} It takes $n$ intervals of $J+1$ void rounds each for the token to make a full cycle and so to visit every station with old packets.
-It is advantageous for the adversary not to jam the channel during these rounds.
-Therefore, at most $n(J+1)+x$ clear rounds are needed to hear the $x$ packets.
+\begin{proof} It takes $x$ rounds to transmit the $x$ old packets.
+It takes $n$ intervals, of $J+1$ void rounds each, for the token to make a full cycle and so visit every station with old packets.
+Therefore, at most $n(J+1)+x$ clear rounds are needed to hear the $x$ old packets.
 Consider a contiguous time segment of $z$ rounds in which some $x$ packets are heard.
-At most $z \lambda + b$ of these $z$ rounds can be jammed.
-Therefore, the following inequality holds:
+At most $z \lambda + \beta$ of these $z$ rounds can be jammed.
+Therefore, the following inequality needs to hold: